 The portion of the map representing England and Wales is divided into Areas.
-These Areas are separated from each other by open (white), river (blue) or mountain (brown) borders, which govern the maximum number of blocks that may cross the border when entering an Area to Attack or Reinforce 6.13 or when leaving an Area to Retreat from a Battle 8.6.
+These Areas are separated from each other by open (white), river (blue) or mountain (brown) borders, which govern the maximum number of blocks that may cross the border when entering an Area to Attack or Reinforce (see 7.13) or when leaving an Area to Retreat from a Battle (see 8.6).

-There is no border between Lincolnshire and the East Riding - these Areas are separated by sea and thus blocks cannot move directly between them unless using a Sea Move.
-6.2
+NOTE: There is no border between Lincolnshire and the East Riding - these Areas are separated by sea and thus blocks cannot move directly between them.